Precision reconstruction of rational CFT from exact fixed point tensor network: The structure of FP Tensor

 The FP tensor also satisfies the coarse graining condition (b), which is illustrated in \figref{fig2}.

-Here, we note that the vertex degree of freedom at the center is summed over with a weight $w_{i}$.
+We note that the vertex degree of freedom at the center is summed over with a weight $w_{i}$.
 For a diagonal RCFT, \be w_{i} = S_{00}^{1/2} S_{i0}, \ee

-Physically, the coarse-graining condition implies that when we sew the four triangles by contracting the shared descendant labels between neighboring triangles, a small hole is left in the middle.
-This hole disappears when we sum over the conformal boundary conditions with weights given by (\ref{eq:weights}).
-The idea of this weighted sum of conformal boundary conditions was initially explored in \cite{Hung:2019bnq} within the context of entanglement brane boundary conditions.
-It suggests that the boundaries arising in the computation of the entanglement entropy are artificial and should be "contractible."
+Physically, the coarse-graining step corresponds to sewing four triangles by contracting the shared descendant labels between neighboring triangles along the shorter edges, as in \figref{fig2c}.
+However we note that a small hole is left in the middle.
+In order for the coarse-graining condition to be satisfied, this hole need to disappear.
+This can be done by first summing over the conformal boundary conditions with weights given by (\ref{eq:weights}), followed by shrinking the size of hole to zero.
+The idea of this weighted sum of conformal boundary conditions was initially explored in \cite{Hung:2019bnq}.
+It was called the entanglement brane boundary conditions, but perhaps more appropriately, the shrinkable boundary condition, where these boundaries were designed to shrink and disappear, reproducing a smooth path-integral.
+Another motivation is that the weighted sum makes the boundary transparent to the topological defect in CFT \cite{Brehm:2021wev}.
 These considerations motivated the use of this particular weighted sum.

 The open boundary can be transformed through a modular transformation into a closed conformal boundary Cardy state $|i\rangle_c$.
-It can be shown that the weighted sum of the boundaries yields: \be \sum_i \omega_i |i\rangle_c = |0\rangle\rangle, \ee where the right-hand side corresponds to the identity of the Ishibashi state.
-When the hole is small, the dominant contribution arises from the leading term, which is the vacuum state.
+It can be shown that the weighted sum of the boundaries yields: \be \sum_i w_i |i\rangle_c = |0\rangle\rangle, \ee where the right-hand side corresponds to the identity of the Ishibashi state.
+When the size of hole $r$ is small, the state is evolved by a long Euclidean time and becomes,

+The dominant contribution arises from the leading term, which is the vacuum state.
 The leading corrections then come from the leading descendant of the vacuum state, which can be viewed as an irrelevant perturbation in the thermodynamic limit of the tiling, as explained in \cite{Brehm:2021wev}.
+This boundary conditions are physical reasons behind condition (b) and (c) satisfied by the FP tensor.

 The partition function of the CFT on a manifold $M$ can be obtained using the following procedure.
 We begin by triangulating the manifold $\mathcal{M}$ into a collection of triangles ${\triangle}$.
 Each edge $e$ on a triangle is labeled with a pair of primary and descendant labels $(i,I)$, and each vertex $v$ is labeled with a conformal boundary condition $a$.
 On each triangle, we assign a tensor $\mathcal{T}^{abc}_{(i,I)(j,J)(k,K)}$ based on the labeling of the edges and vertices.
 The proposed partition function is then given by: